KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_2_showing_and_hiding_content_with_jquery.md

 You can open the file in Google Chrome in two ways:

  1. Open Google Chrome then choose **Open File...** from the **File** menu

- 2. Find the file in Finder (macs) or Windows Explorer (windows machines), right click on it and choose to open with Google Chrome.
+ 2. Find the file in Finder (macs) or Windows Explorer (windows), right click on it and choose to open with Google Chrome.
     {% endhint %}

 #### Connecting HTML & JavaScript